Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 ###Rails 4.1.5 notes

-When you'll upgrade to Rails 4.1.5 and you use Devise for authentication then you can met this problem when user tries to resend password:
+When you upgrade your app to Rails 4.1.5 and you use Devise for authentication, then you can met this problem, when user tries to resend password:

 {% codeblock Terminal lang:bash %}
 ActiveModel::ForbiddenAttributesError - ActiveModel::ForbiddenAttributesError: